 - Engineering service upgrades may be required, depending on the cost and scope of work.

 TO APPLY VIA EMAIL, PLEASE SEND ALL APPLICATION DOCUMENTATION AND DRAWINGS TO .
 PLEASE NOTE THAT DOCUMENTS MUST BE ATTACHED AS PDF'S DIRECTLY.
+For large files that cannot be emailed, please contact us for a link to our fileshare site.
 WE CANNOT ACCEPT DOCUMENTS SAVED VIA A CLOUD BASED SERVER.

 For more information, please contact the respective Department or Authority;